Cray-HPE/docs-csm/upgrade/1.3.1/README.md

 * Fix Prometheus error with web hook for node exporter fix.
 * Add support for collapsing session layers in CFS.
 * Mitigate security issue for kea regarding RFC 8357 support.
+* Increase CoreDNS forwarding `max_concurrent` tuning to `10000`.
+* Remove deprecated Kubernetes API use in cray-dns-unbound.
 * Allow BOS `non-rootfs_providers` to specify `root=<values>` in parameters `sessiontemplates`.
 * Mitigate Keycloak vulnerability CVE-2020-10770 via OPA Policy (API AuthZ).
 * Add a message key (hms-collector) to kafka messages to ensure events are sent to the same Kafka partition.
 The message key is the BMC Xname concatenated with the Redfish Event Message ID.
 For example `x3000c0s11b4.EventLog.1.0.PowerStatusChange`.